Anger: Good or Bad for Your Relationship?

 Or you may recognize anger as an emotion having a place and time, which moves you into action.
 You live by different sets of higher values such as integrity or altruism.
 The energy generated from anger is channeled to formulate a plan to attain goals and to unleash creative energy.

-Okay, so you are in a relationship and conflicts and tension are unavoidable, if you both express your needs.
+Okay, so you are in a relationship and if you both express your needs, conflicts and tension are unavoidable.
 You subscribe to expressing anger and your spouse subscribes to keeping peace.
 Sounds like a match made in heaven!
 The truth is the Warrior and the Peacemaker can co-exist in a harmonious relationship; after all, opposites attract to make things so much yummier.

 - Keep your tone and expression of anger somewhere between low and moderate.
 Anything more will trigger your partner’s defenses.

 - State the obvious and use humor or wit.